peterhinch/micropython-touch/README.md

  RAM usage but display-only with no provision for input.
  * [micro-gui](https://github.com/peterhinch/micropython-micro-gui/tree/main) A
  similar GUI with input provided by various configurations of pushbuttons and/or an encoder.
+Ideal for displays lacking touch overlays.
  * [LCD160cr](https://github.com/peterhinch/micropython-lcd160cr-gui) Touch GUI
  for the official display.
+Alas this is hewn from the purest, weapons grade unobtanium.
  * [RA8875](https://github.com/peterhinch/micropython_ra8875) Touch GUI for
  displays with RA8875 controller.
 Supports large displays, e.g. from Adafruit.
  * [SSD1963](https://github.com/peterhinch/micropython-tft-gui) Touch GUI for